fernandoBRS/iot-edge-kubernetes/docs/setup-aks-cluster.md

 az aks browse --resource-group resourceGroupName --name clusterName
 ```

+## Grant Kubernetes access to Azure Container Registry

+Before building and deploying the solution make sure your Kubernetes cluster has granted access to your Container Registry by following the tutorial described [here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks).

 ## Install Tiller

 Create a service account on AKS to enable tye use of Tiller by running the following script in the `scripts/aks` folder: